John Rees (activist): Politics

 He was at the top of Respect – The Unity Coalition's list in the West Midlands region for the 2004 European election and the Respect candidate for the Birmingham Hodge Hill by-election.
 He also stood for Respect in the 2006 local election in the Bethnal Green South ward of Tower Hamlets in East London, where he came second to Labour.
 Rees was not selected by the SWP Central Committee to be on the slate for re-election and did not stand independently at the January 2009 conference.
-Shortly after his partner Lindsey German resigned from the SWP in 2010, Rees and 41 other members followed disenchanted with the party's direction, internal regime and approach to united fronts (18 others who had resigned in weeks prior also supported the resignations).
+Shortly after his partner Lindsey German resigned from the SWP in 2010, Rees and 41 other members followed; they were disenchanted with the party's direction, internal regime, and approach to united fronts (18 others who had resigned in weeks prior also supported the resignations).

-In 2012, A People's History of London, which Rees co-authored with Lindsey German, was published.
-The book is a history of London radicalism which documents working (or lower) class struggles in London from the Romans to the present day.
+Rees' 2012 book, A People's History of London (co-authored with Lindsey German), recounts the history of London radicalism.
+It documents working (or lower) class struggles in the city from the ancient Romans to the present day.
 Jerry White in The Guardian wrote: "Those who continue to uphold London's living traditions of protest will be able to take heart from this fresh and welcome look at the city's history."
-White described the book as "a very selective people's history" which does not cover the bombings committed by the IRA and by Islamists on 7 July 2005.
-Jo Lo Dicio in The Independent on Sunday wrote: "Had these two been political pamphleteers through the ages, one doubts many revolutionary sparks would ever have been lit."
+White described the book as "a very selective people's history" which does not cover the bombings committed by the IRA, or by Islamists on 7 July 2005.
+Jo Lo Dicio criticized the book in The Independent on Sunday, saying: "Had these two been political pamphleteers through the ages, one doubts many revolutionary sparks would ever have been lit."

-A book on the Levellers and the English Revolution based on his doctoral research was published by Verso in 2016.
-Rees is currently active in the organisation Counterfire for which he has written two short books, Strategy and Tactics and alongside Joseph Daher The People Demand: A short history of the Arab revolutions.
-He participated in and reported on the Egyptian revolution in 2011 about which he made two TV documentaries, Inside the Egyptian Revolution and Egypt in Revolution.
-For the Islam Channel, he is the writer and presenter of the political history documentary series Timeline and a presenter of The Report and Politics and Media current affairs programmes.
+A book (based on his doctoral research) on the Levellers and the English Revolution was published by Verso in 2016.
+Rees is a founding member of the left-wing organisation Counterfire, for which he has written two short books, Strategy and Tactics (2010) and (with Joseph Daher) The People Demand: A Short History of the Arab Revolutions (2011).
+Rees participated in and reported on the Egyptian revolution in 2011 about which he made two TV documentaries, Inside the Egyptian Revolution and Egypt in Revolution.
+For the Islam Channel, he wrote and presented the political history documentary series Timeline, and was also a presenter of The Report and Politics and Media current affairs programmes.
 He has appeared as a political commentator in Ken Loach's The Spirit of '45 and in Amir Amarani's We Are Many.

-In September 2013, Iain Dale and a panel for The Daily Telegraph placed him at 85 in a list of the 100 most influential British left-wingers.
-Around this time, Rees was the founder and organising committee member of The People's Assembly.
+In early 2013, Rees was a founder and organising committee member of the newly launched People's Assembly Against Austerity.
+In September of that year, Iain Dale and a panel for The Daily Telegraph placed Rees in position 85 in a list of the 100 most influential British left-wingers.

 In 2016, Rees toured the UK to support Jeremy Corbyn's bid to become prime minister.